Tiger Woods Fast Facts

 September 3, 2012 - Becomes the first PGA tour participant to earn $100 million; places third in the Deutsche Bank Championship, earning more than $500,000, putting his career high at $100,350,700.

-March 25, 2013 - Woods wins the Arnold Palmer Invitational for the eighth time.
-He regains the No. 1 spot.
+March 25, 2013 - Woods wins the Arnold Palmer Invitational for the eighth time, and regains the No. 1 spot.

 October 28, 2013 - Video game company Electronic Arts announces the end of its 15-year relationship with Woods.